U.S. flag

 SECTION 5.
 OTHER.

 .01 The Department has developed Department-wide categorical exclusions (74 Fed.
 Reg.
 33,204 (July 10, 2009)).
-The Department's Operating Units may use the Department-wide categorical exclusions, unless an individual Operating Unit's procedures prescribe otherwise.
-If the Department develops additional categorical exclusions, Operating Units may determine whether to make the categorical exclusions available within the Operating Unit.
+All Operating Units may use the Department-wide categorical exclusions where appropriate to proposed actions.

-.02 The following ministerial actions do not ordinarily affect the human environment:
+.02 The following ministerial actions do not ordinarily affect the human environment and do not require review under NEPA:

 a.
 Normal Departmental housekeeping functions, including personnel actions, procurement for general supplies, and contracts for personal services;